Killing of Debanhi Escobar: Social impact

-Escobar's case galvanised Mexican society.
-Protests around the country started when the news of the disappearance emerged, and they continued until after Escobar's body was found.
-Hundreds of women marched through the Mexican capital and several cities in other states.
-The demonstrators, mainly women, carried signs reading "No to Harassment" and "Mexico is a mass grave."
-Protesters chanted for justice while carrying banners that said: "more than 24,000 women are missing".
+Escobar's case galvanized Mexican society.
+Protests around the country started when the news of the disappearance emerged, and they continued after Escobar's body was found.
+Hundreds of women marched through Mexico City and several cities in other states.
+The demonstrators, mainly women, carried signs reading "No to harassment" and "Mexico is a mass grave."
+Protesters chanted for justice while holding banners that said: "More than 24,000 women are missing."
 In Mexico, the number of missing people has risen to over 100,000.

-NGOs that handle issues on human rights and the disappearances of people spoke to the media, saying that the human rights violations in Mexico are worse than people can imagine.
-Leticia Hidalgo, founder of the organisation FUNDENL reported: "This is a humanitarian tragedy.
+Leticia Hidalgo, founder of FUNDENL, a non-governmental organization, stated, "This is a humanitarian tragedy.
 I want people to know that Debanhi's case is just the tip of the iceberg of what is happening here in Nuevo León".